the-othernet/ttr-prompting/README.md

 | Claude 3.5 Sonnet | 88.3% |
 | GPT-4 0513 | 87.2% |

-Notable that TTR achieves 91.7% with a single pass, compared to DeepSeek R1's 90.8% which uses sampling with temperature 0.6 and top-p 0.95 to generate 64 responses per question for pass@1 evaluation.
+Notably, TTR achieves 91.7% with a single pass - compared to DeepSeek R1's 90.8% which uses sampling with temperature 0.6 and top-p 0.95 to generate 64 responses per question for pass@1 evaluation.

 Results obtained on the complete MMLU benchmark test set (100k questions across 57 subjects) with the order of questions randomized.